Compute

 testb to source

-3. Check whether ECS-target can receive TCP packets.
+3. Check whether ECS-target can receive the TCP packet.

-Information similar to the following is displayed.
-You can view the packet of testb to source (time: 17:30:26.193420) from ECS-test-B to ECS-source after running tcpdump.
-This means the accept rule works and packet testb to source is mirrored to ECS-target.
+If the information similar to the following is displayed, the packet containing "testb to source" (time: 17:30:26.193420) from ECS-test-B is sent to ECS-source after running tcpdump.
+This means the accept rule works.
 In this packet, vni 1 is the identifier of mirror-session-01, indicating that ECS-target can receive the packet through this mirror session.
 The packet content has two parts: a VXLAN packet encapsulated by traffic mirroring and the original packet.
 For details, see Table 6.

 [root@ecs-target ~]# tcpdump -i eth0 udp port 4789 -nne